cog1to/resume/README.md

 # Resume

-My resume written in LaTeX v1.0.
+My resume written in LaTeX.
+Feel free to use and modify as you wish.

 ## Compilation